This document contains information that will quickly help you learn to use

 users are denied access to the application, although they are permitted to open

-the home page, the demo, and the documentation.
+the home page and some documentation.
 Individual user sessions time

-out when there has been no activity for 20 minutes.
+out when there has been no activity for 20 minutes of inactivity.
 After timeout, users are

 required to log in.
 Your UserIDs, passwords and user roles are the first line

 of defense for your firm, so you should be careful in their assignment and use.

 Security is covered in more detail in another article.